 How to vaporize hash correctly will depend on what kind of vape you have.
-If you have a vaporizer designed for concentrates, you can just break off a piece of hash and put it directly into the chamber.
+If you have a device designed for concentrates, you can just break off a piece of hash and put it directly into the chamber.

 Break the hash up as much as you can to create more surface area to make it easier to heat it all and get the strongest effects.
 Spread the hash evenly throughout the bowl, and don’t overfill the chamber.

-With Furna, you can instantly swap in a fresh oven, with no waiting.In addition to dry herb and concentrate, Furna also has 510 oil ovens that let you screw in a 510 oil cartridge.
-It truly has all the options you need in a single vaporizer.
-Check out Furna's vape and see what you think for yourself.
+You can pre-pack ovens in advance, and easily keep track of which is which using the multicolored mouthpieces.
+The vaporizer also displays a custom symbol when you load in each oven.In addition to dry herb and concentrate, Furna also has 510 oil ovens that let you screw in a 510 oil cartridge.
+So you get all the options in a single vaporizer, and can take portable vaping to the next level.
+Check out the Furna vape and see what you think for yourself.